 Sleep apnea is a condition where airflow through the upper airway stops periodically while sleeping.
 When this happens more than 5 times per hour it is classified as Obstructive Sleep Apnea, causing serious medical problems and daytime fatigue.

 What causes Sleep Apnea?

 Sleep apnea is caused by many factors and a thorough evaluation by a Ear, Nose, and Throat and Sleep Medicine Specialist is critical to identify the causes specific to each patient.
 Typical causes include nasal and sinus conditions such as septal deviation and chronic sinusitis, long uvula and soft palate, enlarged tonsils, large tongue base, small jaw, thick neck, and obesity.
-Many of these issues are correctable with modern, minimally invasive office based procedures.

 Health conditions Caused by Sleep Apnea